 Young service users were involved in the building design

-The Pears Maudsley Centre for Children and Young People is funded by a combination of investments from South London and Maudsley NHS Foundation Trust, King’s College London, Maudsley Charity, and major donors including foundations and individuals.
+The Pears Maudsley Centre is funded by a combination of investments from South London and Maudsley NHS Foundation Trust, King’s College London, Maudsley Charity, and major donors including foundations and individuals.

-The Rayne Foundation made a catalyst gift to the campaign in October 2019, committing a significant sum to the building and displaying an interest in additional research funding.
-In January 2020, The Pears Foundation committed a lead gift of £5.5m to the project.
+The Rayne Foundation made a catalyst gift at the beginning of the campaign to encourage further philanthropic giving.
+In January 2020, The Pears Foundation committed a lead gift to the project.
 The Centre will be named in recognition of the Pears Foundation and our ongoing partnership with the Pears family.
-Over £18m of philanthropic gifts have been committed.

-In early 2020, the partners launched a fundraising campaign to #ChangeTheStory on children's mental health through raising awareness and funding for the new Pears Maudsley Centre.
+In early 2020, the King's Maudsley Partnership launched a fundraising campaign to #ChangeTheStory on children's mental health through raising awareness and funding for the new Pears Maudsley Centre.